 “I called up Bill Polian with the Colts because he had told me once I finished playing that he wanted me,” he said.
 “He kind of offered me a job and said when I’m ready he wanted me to coach.
 So I called him up and told him I’m ready and that’s when I started.”

 Reich’s coaching career started in 2006 as a coaching intern before he was elevated to an offensive assistant in 2008.
-He stayed in that position before moving over to the Arizona Cardinals where he spent last season as a Wide Receivers coach before joining the Chargers this year as Quarterbacks coach.
+He stayed in that position before moving over to the Arizona Cardinals where he spent last season as a wide receivers coach before joining the Chargers in 2013 as quarterbacks coach.

 “I looked at Coach (Mike) McCoy,